securityfirst/tent-content/contents_en/personal/stress/beginner/dealing-with-it-for-individuals.md

 ## Maintain a sense of humour and perspective

-Try to have contact with others outside of the work environment.
+Keep in contact with others outside your immediate environment.

 ## Be informed